Elendev/composer-push/README.md

  # Example
  $ composer nexus-push --username=admin --password=admin123 --url=http://localhost:8081/repository/composer --ignore=test.php --ignore=foo/ 0.0.1

- # use repo-type Example
+ # Example of use --repository
+ # you need firstly configure multi repositories in composer.json of the project.
+ # Please refer to Configuration below (multi repository configuration format) for configuration method
+ # The component will be uploaded to the first repository whose's name value matching -- repository value
- # concreate repository name is configured in composer.json of the project,see value of key "repo-list" in the bellow Configuration part
+ # If there is no matching between the value of repository name and the value of -- repository, the upload will fail with a prompt
- # if --repo-type is not offered, reposotory name is setted by param --url as above exapmple shown
- $ composer nexus-push --username=admin --password=admin123 --url=http://localhost:8081/repository --repo-type=prod --ignore=test.php --ignore=foo/ 0.0.1
+ $ composer nexus-push --username=admin --password=admin123 --repository=prod --ignore=test.php --ignore=foo/ 0.0.1
  ```

 ## Configuration